December 2, 2017

 1. Every racer including the kids/women will need to purchase their transponder at sign-up for $10.00 (can be used year after year).

-2. White sticker labels with bold black numbers will be issued to whoever doesn’t have permanent numbers – this is mandatory and used for backup.
-Two stickers will be issued, one for the FRONT number plate and one for the LEFT side of the bike when the rider is sitting on it.
+2. Sticker labels with bold black numbers will be issued to whoever doesn’t have permanent numbers – this is mandatory and used for backup.
+Three stickers will be issued, one for the FRONT number plate and one for the LEFT and RIGHT side of the bike when the rider is sitting on it.

 (not required, just recommended):